zDoda/zDoda/README.md

 ### About Me

-*Hey all, I'm Camdyn Zook and I am a passionate Software Engineer that has a deep love for Python, C, and Go!*
+*Hey all, I'm Camdyn Zook and I am a passionate Software Engineer that has a deep love for Python, C, and Go!*<br>
 I am currently looking for a Backend Web Dev or Entry-Level Machine Learning roles.
-My prefrence is to work at a startup on a tight knit team where my impact can be seen!
+My prefrence is to work at a startup on a tight knit team where my impact can be seen!<br>
 **Hiring?
-My email is open**
+My email is open**<br>

 <div align="center">
 <!-- TODO NEED PORTFOLIO